mind-blank/ethen/README.md

 A web based interface based on the websocket API

-An experment Not ready use yet.
+Expermental, messy and Not ready use yet.